-Explaining the outflow at the top of a tropical cyclone is trickier, because drag forces are so small that we cannot invoke the boundary-layer gradientwind equation.
-One important process is that the thunderstorm updrafts in the eyewall rapidly move air upward and deposit enough air molecules at the
+Explaining the outflow at the top of a tropical cyclone is trickier, because drag forces are so small that we cannot invoke the boundary-layer gradient-wind equation.
+One important process is the rapid upward movement of air by thunderstorm updrafts in the eyewall, which deposits enough air molecules at

 Wind dynamics at the bottom, middle and top of a tropical cyclone.
 Thick arrows represent wind vectors.
-Low pressure $\mathbb{L}$ at storm bottom is associated with spiraling inflow winds.
-High pressure $\mathbb{H}$ at storm top is associated with outflow winds.
-Thus, storm top is the exhaust system of the tropical cyclone engine, and storm bottom is the intake system. top of the storm to contribute to high pressure there.
-Thus, the outflow is related to two factors.
+Low pressure \mathbb{L} at storm bottom is associated with spiraling inflow winds.
+High pressure \mathbb{H} at storm top is associated with outflow winds.
+Thus, storm top is the exhaust system of the tropical cyclone engine, and storm bottom is the intake system. the top of the storm to contribute to high pressure there.
+Thus, the outflow is related to two factors:

-(1) The cyclonically moving air from the boundary layer is brought to the top of the tropical cyclone by eyewall-thunderstorm updrafts so quickly that its inertia prevents it from instantly changing to anticyclonic outflow.
+(1) The cyclonically-moving air from the boundary layer is brought to the top of the tropical cyclone by eyewall-thunderstorm updrafts so quickly that its inertia prevents it from instantly changing to anticyclonic outflow.
 Namely, the outflow is initially moving the wrong way (cyclonically) around the high (Fig. 16.24).
-The outflow must change direction and accelerate, and thus is not in steady state.
+The outflow must change direction and increase its speed, and thus is not in steady state.

-(2) It is physically impossible to create a balanced gradient-wind flow around a high-pressure area that is surrounded by an excessively strong pressure gradient, as was explained in the Atmospheric Forces & Winds chapter (see HIGHER MATH in the next column).
-But the thunderstorm updrafts help create such an excessive high pressure at storm top.
-In this situation, pressure-gradient force exceeds the compensating Coriolis force (Fig. 16.25), resulting in a net outward force that causes the air to accelerate outward from the eyewall as a non-equilibrium wind.
+(2) It is physically impossible to create a balanced gradient-wind flow around a high-pressure area that is surrounded by an excessively strong pressure gradient, as was explained in the Atmospheric Forces & Winds chapter (also see HIGHER MATH in the next column).
+But the thunderstorm updrafts help create such an excessive high pressure at storm top that the pressure-gradient force exceeds the compensating Coriolis force (Fig. 16.25).
+The result is a net outward force that causes the air to accelerate outward from the eyewall as a non-equilibrium wind.

-Isobars on a constant height surface near the top of a tropical cyclone.
-Grey ring represents the eyewall thunderstorms. $\mathbb{H}$ and $\mathbb{L}$ are high and low pressure.
-M is non-equilibrium wind speed. $F{CF}$ is Coriolis force, $F{PG}$ is pressure-gradient force, and $F{net}$ is the vector sum of forces.
+Isobars (green lines) on a constant height surface near the top of a tropical cyclone.
+Purple ring represents the eyewall thunderstorms. \mathbb{H} and \mathbb{L} are high and low pressure.
+M is non-equilibrium wind speed (cyan colored).
+F{CF} is Coriolis force, F{PG} is pressure-gradient force, and F{net} is the vector sum of forces.

-HIGHER MATH • Non-equilibrium winds at the top of tropical cyclones where $a = \rho f_c^2/8$ .
+HIGHER MATH • Non-equilibrium winds at the top of tropical cyclones where $a = \rho f_c^2/8$.
 This equation gives the max change of pressure with radial distance R that is allowed for a gradient wind that is in equilibrium.
 But real tropical cyclones can have greater-than-equilibrium pressure gradients at the storm top.

-Recall from the Atmospheric Forces & Winds chapter that solutions for the gradient wind around an anticyclone are physically realistic only for curvature Rossby numbers $Ro_c \le 1/4$ .
-But $Ro_c = (\partial P/\partial R)/(\rho \cdot f_c^{-2} \cdot R)$ .
-Setting $Ro_c = 1/4$ , separating variables, and integrating from $P = P_o$ at R = 0, to P at R gives:
+Recall from the Atmospheric Forces & Winds chapter that solutions for the gradient wind around an anticyclone are physically realistic only for curvature Rossby numbers $Ro_c \le 1/4$.
+But $Ro_c = (\partial P/\partial R)/(\rho \cdot f_c^{-2} \cdot R)$.
+Setting $Ro_c = 1/4$, separating variables, and integrating from $P = P_o$ at R = 0, to P at R gives: